Purchasing at the University

 • equal treatment of candidates;

-• complete transparency of purchasing procedures.
+• complete transparency in procurement procedures.

 • promote the integration of people who are furthest from the job market or people with disabilities;